shichiro-nakahara/docs/docs/how-natanetwork-works/privacy-sets.md

 The most obvious way for me to stand out in the case without internal transactions would be if I bridged a massive monolithic deposit and withdrew the same amount shortly afterward.

-To make myself even more highly identifiable, I would use a unique quantity of a certain asset (e.g. depositing 69.696969 MATIC to PolyAztec, then subsequently withdrawing 69.696969 MATIC).
-To prevent de-anonymizing behavior, the PolyAztec front-end suggests round-number deposits and withdrawals — so you don’t stand out.
+To make myself even more highly identifiable, I would use a unique quantity of a certain asset (e.g. depositing 69.696969 MATIC to Nata Network, then subsequently withdrawing 69.696969 MATIC).
+To prevent de-anonymizing behavior, the Nata Network front-end suggests round-number deposits and withdrawals — so you don’t stand out.

 As users what we want to do is introduce uncertainty into any forensic analysis.
 Keen observers should feel frustrated by our actions.
 They should say something like, “Dang, calculating the probability that these two addresses are affiliated is so complex and low-probability that it’s not meaningful for me to try to figure out which deposit is related to which withdrawal.”